ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 One caveat: if you want to use references to numbered definitions and theorems and so forth then **every** _numbered_ definition (etc) has to have a label, even if you don't intend referring back to it.
 So if we have Definition 1 and Definition 2, and only intend referring back to Definition 2 then Definition 1 still has to have a label.

 This only works with anchors produced in definitions and similar.
 So \ref{anotheranchor} doesn't work.

-Linking to anchors in other pages is something that maybe ought to go in the HowTo, but perhaps not in [this section](HowTo#svgedit).
+The converse, however, does work: we can use a link [like this](/nlab/show/Sandbox#catdef) to point to the above definition.
+This also works from a different wiki page.

 ***